#EDB

 The acceleration of price growth for food and non-food products is due to the dynamics of international food prices and prices for imported non-food products, according to the weekly macro review of the Eurasian Development Bank (EDB).Positive effect of foreign trade in precious stones exhausted in Armenia - EDB

 From January to June 2025, Armenia's industrial sector continued to decline, with a year-over-year decrease of 12.1%.
-This decline was caused by the exhaustion of the positive effects of increased foreign trade in precious metals and their processing at the beginning of last year, according to a weekly macro review by the Eurasian Development Bank (EDB).Economic activity in Armenia increased by 4.1% in 2 months of 2025
+This decline was caused by the exhaustion of the positive effects of increased foreign trade in precious metals and their processing at the beginning of last year, according to a weekly macro review by the Eurasian Development Bank (EDB).News 1 - 20 of 156

 First | Prev. | 1 2 3 4 5 | Next | Last